 Why Did It Happen?

-Gillian Morris is a leading aesthetics complications expert and prescribing clinical pharmacist.
+Gillian Murray is a leading aesthetics complications expert and prescribing clinical pharmacist.
 She took to Instagram to express her extreme concern about this case and why the lack of regulation is a key factor in the proliferation of complications happening in the UK.
 Gillian explains that while non-medics can inject anything - whether it’s Botox, fillers, threads, vitamins, or fat dissolver, what they are unable to do (on the whole) is prevent or pick-up problems.

 Prevention Is Better Than Cure